-his section of the manual will guide us through the process of installation and configuration of PEAKS 4.2.
+his section of the manual will guide us through the process of installation and configuration of PEAKS Studio 4.0.
+If we run into any problems we can refer to the frequently asked questions section of this manual.
 If problems persist, contact technical support.

-SCV What we will need
+What we will need